 Covid-19 endemic: how to react

 If they can protect people from the most severe outcomes, the infection will become manageable.
-Covid-19 will therefore be like many other diseases we have learned to live with and many people will experience it in their lifetime.
+Covid-19 will therefore be like many other diseases we have learned to live with and many people will experience it during their lifetime.

-Depending on whether immunity (from natural infection or vaccination) is permanent or temporary, we may then need annual vaccine updates to protect us from coronavirus, a bit like the flu.
+Depending on whether immunity (from natural infection or from vaccination) is permanent or temporary, we may then need annual vaccine updates to protect us from coronavirus, a bit like the flu.

 Or it could be controlled with vaccination at an optimal age (like many childhood infections).